 The nature of the crisis will also dictate your next moves, but everyone should assume that the crisis will have long-term consequences.
 If you are well-prepared you can outlast most people and you won’t have to worry about the next few months.
-However, at some point you have to decide what you should concentrate your efforts on and rebuilding is the next step after each disaster.
+However, at some point you have to decide what you should concentrate your efforts on.
+Usually, rebuilding is the next step after each disaster.
 If the crisis has large scale consequences, reaching towards self-sufficiency would be the logical step, but that can’t be achieved without having planned for it in advance.
 Although it is almost impossible to predict the long-term consequences of a crisis, most preppers and survivalists agree that the world will be divided in two; self-sustaining people and scavengers.
-The type of person you will become is entirely up to you and it will be defined by the skills and knowledge you have.
+The type of person you will become is entirely up to you.
+It will certainly be defined by the skills and knowledge you have.

 Do you make these fatal mistakes in a crisis as described in the video below?

 If the current state of the world concerns you and if you feel that something is coming you should have all the answers for the questions listed above.
-If you have any unknowns in your survival plan, now would be the time to identify and eliminate them because survival won’t be possible without proper planning.
+Having any unknowns in your survival plan is not recommended.
+Now would be the time to identify and eliminate them because survival won’t be possible without proper planning.